nramenta/dabble/README.md

 $next_row = $result->fetch_one();
 ```

-Pass a column name as argument to return a single column of the next row:
+Pass a column name as argument to return a single column from the next row:

 ```php
 <?php